About the District

 - In Our Community

-- The APCD offers email subscriptions to air quality advisories, news, and our bi-monthly newsletter, On the Air.
-Subscribe to Advisories, News and Newsletter.
+- The APCD offers email subscriptions to air quality alerts, news, public notices, and more.